 Moving on to Privacy News.

 iOS 12.1.4 rolled out this week and fixed Apple’s issues with the FaceTime spying bug that was revealed last week.
-It also fixed two other issues related to malicious Software is the stuff that lives inside your computer; games...
-More being able to attack and gain control of your device.
+It also fixed two other issues related to malicious software being able to attack and gain control of your device.

 US Federal prosecutors have indicted and extradited 20 Romanians who ran multi-million-dollar scams on sites like Craigslist and eBay.
 The scammers would post ads, purporting to be US military, take people’s money for goods, and never deliver.